-The HUM terminal is a 24 VAC output, energized when the gas valve relay is operating during a call for heat.
+The HUM terminal is a 24 VAC output, energized when the blower is operating during a call for heat.

-Connect an accessory 24 VAC, 0.5 amp. maximum humidifier (if used) to the 1⁄4-in. male quick-connect HUM terminal and COM-24V screw terminal on the control board thermostat strip.
+Connect an accessory 24 VAC, 0.5 amp. maximum humidifier (if used) to the 1/4-in. male quick-connect HUM terminal and COM-24V screw terminal on the control board thermostat strip.